Phi (Φ)the Golden Section, has been used by mankind for centuries in architecture.

-The ancient Greek Euclid ((365–300 BC) wrote of it in “Elements” as the ”dividing a line in the extreme and mean ratio.”
+The ancient Greek Euclid ((365–300 BC) wrote of it in “Elements” as the “dividing a line in the extreme and mean ratio.”
 The Parthenon, built in 447 to 438 BC, appears to use it in some aspects of its design to achieve beauty and balance its design.
-This, however, is subject to some debate, as discussed in more detail at The Parthenon and the Golden Ratio:
+The illustration below shows one of the ways that the golden ratio is often reported to appear in its design.
+This, however, is subject to some debate, as the application of the golden ratio is often not accurately described in many sources.
+Furthermore, using the second step of the Parthenon seems somewhat arbitrary.
+There are, however, other dimensions of the Parthenon which appear to be golden ratios.
+This is discussed in more detail at The Parthenon and the Golden Ratio.

 Notre Dame in Paris, which was built in between 1163 and 1250 appears to have golden ratio proportions in a number of its key proportions of design.
 Although it is rather asymmetrical in its design and difficult to measure photographically because of parallax distortions, the golden ratio lines of the green, blue and red rectangles conform closely to the major architectural lines, which represent:

 - Red – Vertical height of base at ground level : Top of first level : Top of second floor

 - Blue – Vertical height of base of second level : Top of second level : Top of third level

 - Green – Horizontal width of outside of left top section : Inside of top right section : Outside of top right section: